-… willing to write about Windows Phone development – please contact me via my blog or ping me at @MikeOrmond – even if the topic has a name against it below; these aren’t set in stone by any means.
+… willing to write about Windows Phone development – contact me via the blog or ping me at @MikeOrmond – even if the topic has a name against it below.
+These aren’t set in stone by any means.
 The more help we get the better!

 Intro / Welcome to Windows Phone